AlienKevin/pydips/README.md

 Note: This package is still in beta, there might be breaking changes in the future.
 Currently supports macOS (Apple Silicon) and Linux (x86_64 with avx, avx2, and fma instructions)

+See https://github.com/AlienKevin/dips for more details on the segmentation model.

 ## Install

 ```sh